GFX47/lvictorino.github.io/_posts/2016-07-24-how-making-minigames.md

 We all know what happens when one spends 10+ hours a day, 7 days a week, on the same thing.
 She end up burned-out or nuts.

 It's not sane or safe to spend a complete year on the same thing without any other distraction.
-Really dedicated developpers can be impressive and force respect, but it's important to not lose yourself into this kind of behaviour.
+Really dedicated developers can be impressive and force respect, but it's important to not lose yourself into this kind of behaviour.
 If you waste all your forces and sanity into your game project, who will continue and finish it when you'll be too tired to even go out of bed.
 Here is a situation where mini games can help[^1].

 Spending a few hours every week doing something else will help you organize your thoughts and greatly release the pressure accumulated during work.
 While you will continue making games, in a way, you will have an opportunity to make and see them differently.